 The CARE Team was created in response to increasingly prevalent evidence that the community’s most vulnerable residents were falling through the cracks when it came to navigating the complex local healthcare system.
 These difficulties contributed to a number of deleterious outcomes, including criminal recidivism, mental health destabilization, untreated, life-threatening health problems, and recurring substance abuse issues.

-From July 1, 2018 – June 30, 2019
+From July 1, 2019 – June 30, 2020

-- 70% avoided the use of emergency services while enrolled in the CARE Team.
+- 79% avoided the use of emergency services while enrolled in the CARE Team.

-- 90% had health insurance at discharge.
+- 96% had health insurance at discharge.

-- 84% were stably housed at discharge.
-This represents a 17% increase over last year.
+- 90% were stably housed at discharge.

 - 48% were employed or receiving Social Security Disability benefits at the time of discharge.